e-moe/sf-levi9/_posts/2015-05-19-warmup-review.markdown

 ## Composer.

 * You don't need to upload vendor folder.
 Put it to your ".gitignore" file.
-Upload only "composer.json" and "composer.lock" files.
+Upload only "composer.json" and "composer.lock" files

-* Add real "name" and "description" fields.
+* Add real "name" and "description" fields

-* Update/add "php" version in "require" section and used extensions.
+* Update/add "php" version in "require" section and used extensions

 * Use "github-oauth" token ([details][composer-gh-token])